BryanCorona0524/UTA-Housing-Mobile/README.md

   - Sequence Diagrams
   - Design Class Diagram
   - Video Link

-The result was an Android application that was similar to UTA's housing portal that let users view and apply to housing in one place.
+The result was an Android application that was similar to UTA's housing portal that let users view and apply for housing in one place.